Christopher Pike (Star Trek): Star Trek Into Darkness

-Greenwood reprised his role as Pike in the next film, Star Trek Into Darkness.
+Greenwood reprised his role as Pike in the 2013 sequel film, Star Trek Into Darkness.
 In the film, Pike has partially recovered from the trauma Nero inflicted, using a cane rather than a wheelchair.
 After Kirk violates the Prime Directive to rescue Spock (Zachary Quinto), Pike briefly retakes command of the Enterprise and warns Kirk that the Admiralty is threatening to put him back into the academy.
 Pike confronts Kirk about his reckless behavior and how his own actions can get those nearest to him killed.
 Despite his anger at Kirk, however, Pike retains him as his First Officer, sparing him from having to return to the academy.
 He later explains to Kirk that he still believes in him and that he also sees a "greatness" behind his recklessness.
 During a meeting with the Starfleet commanders, including veteran Admiral Marcus and Captain Kirk, Pike is killed in a terrorist attack on Starfleet by John Harrison.
 Pike's death incites a desire for revenge in Kirk, who seeks to hunt down Harrison, nearly bringing the Federation into a full-scale war with the Klingons.
 At the end of the film, a memorial service is held for Pike and all of the other people who died as a result of Admiral Marcus and Harrison's actions.

 Later references

-Pike is referenced in the episode "Mirror, Mirror".
+Pike is referenced in the original series episode "Mirror, Mirror".
 An alternate-universe version of Captain Kirk reportedly assassinated Pike to become captain of the ISS Enterprise (the Mirror Universe version of the USS Enterprise).

 In the Star Trek: The Next Generation episode "The Most Toys", the name "Pike" can be seen briefly on the side of the shuttlecraft Lt.
 Commander Data was going to pilot at the beginning of the episode.

 A citation named for Pike is revealed in the Star Trek: Deep Space Nine episode "Tears of the Prophets"; Captain Benjamin Sisko receives the "Christopher Pike Medal of Valor" for his actions during the Dominion War.
 Captain Sisko and his Vulcan rival Captain Solok congratulate each other on receiving "Christopher Pike Medal" in the Deep Space Nine episode "Take Me Out to the Holosuite" (S07E04).